Robindiddams/y-websocket/README.md

 # y-websocket :tophat:
 > WebSocket Provider for Yjs

+> This is a fork of https://github.com/yjs/y-websocket with changes for pinpt

 The Websocket Provider implements a classical client server model.
 Clients connect to a single endpoint over Websocket.
 The server distributes awareness information and document updates among clients.

 The Websocket Provider is a solid choice if you want a central source that handles authentication and authorization.
 Websockets also send header information and cookies, so you can use existing authentication mechanisms with this server.